SmartBravAEI/desktop-tutorial/README.md

 Write your name on line 6, save it, and then head back to GitHub Desktop.
 Cesar

+ENGLISH

+🏰 Procedural Dungeon Crawler Generator

+This is a console-based game engine written in Python.
+It implements procedural map generation, matrix navigation, and a basic physics and collision system.

+📝 Description

+The project simulates the exploration of a randomly generated dungeon.
+Every time the program starts, a unique map with variable dimensions (between 7x7 and 16x16) is created, featuring walls, treasures, and empty spaces.

+The player controls a character ("😎") and must navigate the environment while respecting the physical limits of the world.

+🚀 Key Features

+Procedural Generation: An algorithm utilizing random to build unique maps upon each execution, randomly placing obstacles (🧱) and loot (🧰).

+Physics Engine (Collisions): An anticipatory validation system that prevents the player from walking through walls.

+World Limits: Boundary Checking logic to ensure the player does not exit the matrix, preventing IndexError exceptions.

+State Persistence: The map is held in memory and updates in real-time, clearing the player's trail as they move.

+Console Rendering: Graphical visualization of the matrix using emojis for an enhanced User Experience (UX).

+🎮 Controls

+The game uses the standard WASD input system:

+w: Move Up ⬆️

+s: Move Down ⬇️

+a: Move Left ⬅️

+d: Move Right ➡️

+🛠️ Technologies Used

+Language: Python 3.x

+Libraries:

+random (Randomness generation)

+os (Screen clearing for fluid rendering)

+📋 How to Run

+Make sure you have Python installed.

+Clone this repository or download the file.

+Run the script in your terminal:

+Bash

+python mazmorra.py
+Author: Cesar Project developed as part of the intensive training on Programming Logic and Data Structures.

+ESPAÑOL

 🏰 Generador de Mazmorras Procedurales (Dungeon Crawler)